cpg314/sqlsonnet/README.md

 #### SQL to Jsonnet

 This mode is useful to discover the sqlsonnet syntax from SQL queries.

 The parser is far from perfect.
 Expressions are parsed as long as subqueries are encountered; then they are simply represented as strings.
+The results do not use the [embedded utility functions](sqlsonnet/utils.libsonnet), which can significantly simplify expressions.

 ```
 Usage: sqlsonnet from-sql [OPTIONS] <INPUT>